alexjgriffith/nyancat/README.md

-Nyancat cat but with syntax highlighting

 ![Nyancat](resources/NYANCATACII.png "Nyancat")

+# Nyancat

+I.e, cat but with syntax highlighting

 ## Setup
 Clone the repo to wherever you clone your other gihub repos.
 I clone mine into `~/Github`